interaction-lab/HARMONI/README.md

 # HARMONI Integrations

-Most robots need some combination of the abilities to sense, plan, and act.
-For complex social interactions these abilities can be further disected to the following categories: sense, detect, dialogue, plan, and act.
-Although it is not the only way to break down a social robot architecture, it is helpful to group the modules in this way.
-Listed modules have already been integrated with HARMONI and can be used seperately or in place of one another.

 ## Sense
 Sensing involves reading sensor data, such as audio, video, and depth sensors.
 Further sensor integrations will be added as needed or can be contributed by the community.